bryan-gilbert/bryangilbertsoftware/README.md

 ## Project: Mainframe application refactoring
 - Organization: Ministry of Forests
 - 1991
-- Objectives: This is a very old and small project yet it demonstrates previous exposure and working with what is now called a legacy system.
+- Objectives: This is a very old and small project yet it demonstrates previous exposure and working with a legacy system.
 It also demonstrates Bryan's enjoyment in finding creative solutions that provide value.
 - Position Outcomes:
     - The mainframe application software was limited to seven character variable names.
 As a coop student Bryan was hired to manually located and changed several hundred of these variables.
     - Showed self initiative and learned the mainframe's scripting language.
     - Implemented a process to automate the refactoring.
     - Ensured the renaming process was completely accurate